CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 - [[ ]] Using only cost-reimbursable contract types
 [[?]]
 Use modular contracting to limit award periods to six months or a year, whenever possible.
 This approach avoids the need for termination and makes contracts easier to manage and re-compete.

-## Compliance & Other Legal Issues
+## Compliance & other legal issues

 This online module will teach you about regulatory compliance, legal considerations, and risk avoidance/mitigation when procuring digital services.
 It will address significant challenges identified in acquiring digital services and provide guidance and best practices to address those challenges.
 Specifically, it will address intellectual property and data rights, as well as how to protect your data in a digital service environment.